GET IN TOUCH

 Why it matters

-Building healthcare facilities is not just a real estate move.
-It is a 24/7 operating commitment with clinical, regulatory, and capital obligations — managed end-to-end with Silicon Valley–grade data systems and AI tooling.
+A healthcare facility is more than real estate.
+It is a 24/7 operating commitment with clinical, regulatory, and capital obligations, managed end-to-end with Silicon Valley grade data systems and AI tooling.
 That is the bar Jay’s portfolio operates against.

 Read the thesis →